-How to Piggyback Your Competitors with Keywords
+How to Piggyback Your Competitors With Keywords

 Competition between brands become more intense these days.
-The truth is that the competition isn’t always bad.
+The truth is that competition isn’t always bad.
 It is a perfect catalyst that can force the business to develop and grow.

 Every newly emerged business is doomed to have some competitors.
 The good news: you can still survive and even benefit from your competitors online.
 Let’s check out the most effective techniques that will let you piggyback your competitors with their organic keywords.

 There are a few ways to collect a list of your competitors and check out their keywords.
 If you don’t know exactly who they are, you can google them.
 Search for the most obvious keywords you use for your own business.

 Thus, the bike store can try ‘buy mountain bike’ or ‘buy city bike’ keywords to learn what websites and online stores sit the Top10.
 If you’re a blogger, you can use the same research tactically to learn what are your competitors and get some fresh ideas for posts.

 You can also check out your website competitors in the tools you use for your SEO.
 Most of them will have a ‘Competitors’ tab that will show you the list of your online rivals.